 Only one of the substitutions was a good fit.
 It drives home how these online deliveries are great for staples but if you have a particular dish or meal in mind you want to make, you are probably better off going to the shops to get ingredients you know will work.

 One ingredient was a disappointment.
 I ordered a pack of Australian Crimson Pearl Potatoes.
-Here is what the
+Here is what the photo looked like:

 In most cases the HappyFresh site gives you an indication of weight/# of pieces in a pack.
 For some reason they didn’t in this case.
 From the photo and wording, I expected several potatoes.
 I received one potato, which didn’t look particularly crimson or pearl-like.